jessecambon/jessecambon.github.io/_drafts/Essential-Data-Science-Methods.md

     preserve_yaml: TRUE
 ---

-One the greatest strengths of using R for data science work is the vast number and variety of packages and functions that are available.
-However, for a newcomer it can be a bit intimidating to navigate this large and dynamic open source ecosystem.
-Learning how to analyze data in R can lead you to a wide array of stack overflow threads, blogs, and sites.
+One the greatest strengths of R for data science work is the vast number and variety of packages and capabilities that are available.
+However, it can be intimidating to navigate this large and dynamic open source ecosystem, especially for a newcomer.
+All the information you need is out there, but it is often fragmented across numerous [stack overflow](https://stackoverflow.com/) threads and websites.

-The goal of this post is to consolidate and explain some of the most essential data science techniques.
-The focus will be on fundamental methods I have used repeatedly as a data scientist - data manipulation, summarization, and visualization.
+In an attempt to consolidate some of this information, this blog post demonstrates fundamental methods that I have used repeatedly as a data scientist.
+This code should get you started in performing some essential and broadly useful analytics tasks with R - data manipulation, summarization, and visualization.

 I will mainly rely on the [dplyr](https://dplyr.tidyverse.org/), [tidyr](https://tidyr.tidyverse.org/), and [ggplot2](https://ggplot2.tidyverse.org/) packages which all have excellent documentation that you can refer to for further details.
+Datasets that are built into these packages will be used so that there is no need to download external data.
+Also note that the input and output datasets will be displayed for each example, but at times only the first several rows will be shown for display purposes.

+If you haven’t installed the [tidyverse packages](https://www.tidyverse.org/) already, you’ll need to do that first with this command: `install.packages('tidyverse')`.

 ## Basic Data Manipulation

-To begin, we need to load the [tidyverse](https://www.tidyverse.org/) packages:
+To begin, we need to load the tidyverse packages so that they can be used.

 ``` r
 library(tidyverse)